 (d) Each Execution shall bind a Counterparty to a Transaction pursuant to the Operative Agreement between Enron and such Counterparty.
 The Operative Agreement is not created, modified or otherwise affected by communications by or between Enron and any Participant or Counterparty using the Website.

 (e) In the event that any Participant fails to confirm (or otherwise accept liability in a manner acceptable to Enron, acting commercially reasonable, for) a transaction for which Broker has made an Execution hereunder, Broker shall be liable to and shall pay upon demand to Enron, Liquidated Damages.
-“Liquidated Damages” shall mean an amount equal to the aggregate of any and all losses, liabilities, judgments, suits, actions, proceedings, claims, damages, and costs (including the fees and expenses of professional advisors and attorneys) which would have been payable by Participant to Enron under the General Terms and Conditions applicable to such Transactions on the Website as if Participant had defaulted on a Transaction on similar terms and conditions.
-Liquidated Damages will be determined as if the Participant had defaulted on the Transaction which should have resulted from the Execution at the close of business on the earliest of (i) the date Participant affirmatively repudiates or otherwise notifies Enron that it is not bound to the terms of the Transaction, or (ii) the date Broker informs Enron that the Execution has not resulted in a binding Transaction, or (iii) the date following the Execution if Broker has not delivered the written confirmation of verification required in paragraph (h) below, or (iv) the date Enron otherwise determines that the Execution will not be honored by Counterparty as a Transaction.
-In no event will Liquidated Damages exceed the sum of (i) all undrawn letters of credit and other collateral and credit support posted by Broker in connection with this Agreement and (ii) all amounts payable by Enron to Broker under this Agreement, and Enron agrees that its sole recourse in respect of a claim for Liquidated damages shall be such letters of credit or other credit support.
+“Liquidated Damages” shall mean the amount which would be payable by Participant to Enron under the General Terms and Conditions applicable to such a Transaction on the Website as if Participant had defaulted under that Transaction on similar terms and conditions.
+Liquidated Damages will be determined as of the termination of the Cure Period (as defined below) as if the Participant had defaulted on the Transaction at that time.
+Upon the earliest to occur of (i) the date Participant affirmatively repudiates or otherwise notifies Enron that it is not bound to the terms of the Transaction, or (ii) the date Broker informs Enron that the Execution has not resulted in a binding Transaction, or (iii) the date following the Execution if Broker has not delivered the written confirmation of verification required in paragraph (h) below, or (iv) the date Enron otherwise determines that the Execution will not be honored by Counterparty as a Transaction (all of the foregoing being collectively hereinafter referred to as the “Default Event”), Enron shall provide notification to Broker of the Default Event, which notice may be provided in writing, orally or via electronic means.
+Broker shall have a period of two (2) business days from the date of Broker’s receipt of Enron’s notification to Broker of a Default Event within which to cure the Default Event (the “Cure Period”).
+Upon the expiration of the Cure Period, presuming Broker has failed to cure the Default Event, Enron is authorized to draw on any letter of credit or otherwise realize on any other collateral or credit support posted by Broker from time to time in connection with this Agreement to satisfy/pay the Liquidated Damages.
+In no event will Liquidated Damages exceed the sum of (x) all undrawn letters of credit and other collateral and credit support posted by Broker in connection with this Agreement and (y) all amounts payable by Enron to Broker under this Agreement, and Enron agrees that its sole recourse in respect of a claim for Liquidated Damages shall be such letters of credit or other credit support.
 Such liability for Liquidated Damages shall in no way limit Broker’s liability for damages resulting from or arising out of Broker’s fraud or misrepresentation.
-Subject to first providing no less than forty-eight (48) hours prior written notice to Broker, Enron is authorized to draw on any letter of credit or otherwise realize on any other collateral or credit support posted by Broker from time to time in connection with this Agreement to satisfy any liability referred to herein.
-In not event shall Broker have any liability for settlement of an Execution once accepted by a Participant, and thereafter deemed to be a Transaction.
+In no event shall Broker have any liability for settlement of an Execution once accepted by a Participant, and thereafter deemed to be a Transaction.